raynamharris/LTCC-BIO103/index.md

 - **Biochem/Statics**: Design an experiment to test if there are any significant genetic or environmental factors influencing the response between two populations.
 - **Health/Environmental**: Compare and contrast the immune response of stressed and non-stressed individuals with those of immune-deficient individuals.

+## Bonus: Typos

+Yes, there is a typo in one of the figures. _Cytotoxic_ T cells are a thing. _Cytotoxis_ T cell are not thing.
+Notice any other typos?
+[Email me](mailto:rayna.harris@gmail.com).

 ## References